The reason for "abnormal" is that youth is a bizarre practice.

 She lowers her head, even if someone suddenly bumps into her hard, she wouldn’t turn her head to look at the other person.

-Any matter that once felt so happy will produce a sense of disgust after being repeated for a long time, if the sense of disgust cannot be quickly eliminated, it will be like a gynecological disease getting deeper and deeper.
+Any matter that once felt so happy will produce a sense of disgust if repeated for too long, and if the sense of disgust cannot be quickly shaken off, it will be like a gynecological disease getting deeper and deeper.

-For five whole years, this is the level of disgust C has for the city; if deepening it is like the freckles on a middle-aged woman's face, then she is now like a hobbit.
+For five whole years, this is the level of disgust C feels towards the city; if deepening it is like the freckles on a middle-aged woman's face, then she is now like a hobbit.

-But sometimes, after careful thought, she finds it hard to distinguish whether it is disgust for the city or disgust for her current state of being alone.
+But sometimes, after careful thought, she finds it hard to distinguish whether her disgust is towards the city or towards her current state of being alone.

-After six years of graduation and five years of being single, this city has long been regarded as the most familiar place outside her hometown; every morning when she opens the curtains, familiar sunlight always shines in, and at night when she pulls them shut, she avoids all the lights.
+After six years of graduation and five years of being single, this city has long been regarded as the most familiar place outside of her hometown; every morning when she opens the curtains, familiar sunlight always shines in, and in the evening when she closes them, she avoids all the lights.

-After six years of graduation and five years of being single, this city has long been regarded as the most familiar place outside her hometown; every morning when she opens the curtains, familiar sunlight always shines in, and at night when she pulls them shut, she avoids all the lights.
+After six years of graduation and five years of being single, this city has long been regarded as the most familiar place outside of her hometown; every morning when she opens the curtains, familiar sunlight always shines in, and in the evening when she closes them, she avoids all the lights.

-Thus, the only thought left to escape the sense of disgust is to create a home in the city.
-This idea has long existed in her heart, but it is difficult because she is eager to escape being alone yet does not want to casually establish a relationship with the opposite sex.
-Therefore, it is hard for urban people who view relationships as fast food to find such patient beings.
+So getting rid of the sense of disgust only leaves the idea of creating a home in the city.
+This idea has long existed in her heart, but it is difficult because she is eager to get rid of being alone yet does not want to casually establish a relationship with the opposite sex.
+Thus, it is hard for urban people who view relationships as fast food to find such patient species.

 Going to work, working, getting off work, going home alone... every day repeats like this.
-Occasionally, it reminds her of the time when she was just graduated and with her lover.
-Although it wasn't as lively as school, the two of them could always do many more interesting things together than alone.
+Occasionally, it reminds her of the time when she just graduated and was with her lover.
+Although it wasn't as lively as school, the two of them could always do many things together that were more interesting than doing them alone.

 The result ended with the boy returning to his hometown, and not long ago, there was news of his marriage.
 In the end, she is left alone in this city.